monome/docs/norns/help.md

 `magick convert <PATH+FILENAME>.png -gamma 1.25 -filter point -resize 400% -gravity center -background black -extent 120% <PATH+FILENAME>-m.png`

+For example:
+`magick convert /Users/dndrks/Downloads/mlr.png -gamma 1.25 -filter point -resize 400% -gravity center -background black -extent 120% /Users/dndrks/Downloads/mlr-m.png`

-This will clean up the image and make it look just like it renders on norns :)
+This will clean up the image, make it look just like it renders on norns, and save it as a new file with the same name, but a `-m` at the end :)

 ## additional a's to faq's <a name="faq"></a>